hovinhthinh/RuLES/README.md

 $ cd mining/ && ant build && cd ../
 ```
 This command generates a jar file for the mining system at `./mining/build.jar`.
 For the embedding models, we reuse
-existing implementations from the authors of these models.
+existing implementations of these models.
 Since the implementations of TransE and HolE are in Python, there is no need for compiling their source code.
-However, in case we want to use SSP model, which is implemented in C++, we need to run the following command to compile its source code:
+However, in case we want to use SSP model, which is implemented in C++, we need to run the following command to compile it:
 ```
 $ icc -std=c++11 -O3 -qopenmp -larmadillo -xHost embedding/ssp/ssp_main.cpp -o embedding/ssp_main
 ```